 Do you have a bunch of jalapeños in the fridge?
 Need some ideas on how to use them?
 There are tons of ways to cook, preserve and store your jalapeño peppers after you have harvested.
 Here are a few ideas.

 Why do cucumbers get all the love when it comes to pickles?
-Making pickled jalapenos at home is easy.
-All you need is some vinegar, salt, spices and your peppers.
+Making pickled jalapeños at home is easy.
+All you need is some vinegar, water, salt, spices, and your peppers.

 Make Hot Sauce

 Making your own hot sauce can be a fun experiment at home.
 If you have a blender or a food processor, you can make hot sauce in about 1 hour!
 Be sure you be careful and follow our guide to avoid any of the common mistakes and issues.

 Dry Them For flakes

 One last option is to dry your peppers to store them for many months.
 This method also allows you to grind the peppers and produce a hot pepper flake or powder.
 This is one of the simplest methods to use your jalapeno peppers and can make for a great addition to many meals.